Travelling To and Around the Galapagos Islands

 What happens on arrival at Baltra or San Cristóbal Airport?

-The airports are small and friendly, so you can take your time to get your bearings once through the baggage area.
+Then collect your luggage: you need to show your baggage receipt in order to leave the baggage hall.
+Your luggage may be checked by sniffer dogs before you can remove it from the belt.
+The airports are small and friendly, so you can take you time to get your bearings once through the baggage area.

 Remember to reset your watch and phone.
 The Galapagos Islands are one hour behind mainland Ecuador.